-In addition to the regularly scheduled maintenance (page 80) and daily pre-ride inspection (page 45), consider performing the periodic checks on the following page at least once a month, even if you haven't ridden your motorcycle, or as often as once a week if you ride frequently or for long distances.
+In addition to the regularly scheduled maintenance (page 64) and daily pre-ride inspection (page 33), consider performing the periodic checks on the following page at least once a month, even if you haven't ridden your motorcycle, or as often as once a week if you ride frequently or for long distances.
 It's a good idea to perform this maintenance any time you clean your motorcycle.

-Check the odometer reading and perform any scheduled maintenance checks that are needed (page 80).
+Check the odometer reading and perform any scheduled maintenance checks that are needed (page 64).
 Remember, more frequent checks may be needed for riding in severe conditions.

-Tires & Check the air pressure with a gauge and add air if needed (page 143).
-Wheels Examine the tread for wear (page 145).
-Look closely for nails, embedded objects, cuts, and other types of damage (page 145).
+Check the air pressure with a gauge and add air if needed (page 124).
+Examine the tread for wear (page 126).
+Look closely for nails, embedded objects, cuts, and other types of damage (page 126).
 Roll your motorcycle so you can inspect the entire surface.
 Check the condition of the wheels.
-Fluids Check the levels of the engine oil (page 104), coolant (page 111), and brake fluid (page 139).
+Check the levels of the engine oil (page 88), coolant (page 95), brake fluid (page 121), and final drive oil (page 101).
 Add the correct fluid as necessary, and investigate the cause of any low fluid level.
-Lights Make sure the headlight, position light, brakelight, taillight, license light and turn signals are working properly.
-Freeplay Check the freeplay of the clutch lever (page 116) and throttle grip (page 114).
-Drive Chain Check condition, adjust slack, and lubricate as needed (page 153).
-Fuses Make sure you have a full supply of spare fuses.
-Nuts & Bolts Check the major fasteners and tighten as needed.
+Make sure the headlight, brakelight, taillight, and turn signals are working properly.
+Check the freeplay of the clutch lever (page 106) and throttle grip (page 104).
+Make sure you have a full supply of spare fuses.
+Check the major fasteners and tighten as needed.
+Service the crankcase breather more frequently if your motorcycle is ridden in the rain or often at full throttle.
+Service the breather if you can see deposits in the transparent section of the drain tube.